-On the Creality CR-10 3D printer there was some problems, the main one being for us was to re flash the firmware, this was because the CR-10 comes with some safety options turned off so we had to re flash to turn them on.
-We wont be going into a tutorial on this because that’s a article on its own.
-There are many different procedures you have to do to boot load, this was our first time doing it.
+On the Creality CR-10 3D printer, there were some problems, the main one being for us was to reflash the firmware, this was because the CR-10 comes with some safety options turned off so we had to reflash to turn them on.
+We won’t be going into a tutorial on this because that’s an article on its own.
+There are many different procedures you have to do to bootload, this was our first time doing it.

-Basically you need to open the machine to get into the control box, hook up some wires to the header pins of the controller, then hook them up to a arduino.
-Last step go to your computer and upload a sketch after you do this you can then re flash the firmware.
-Sounds quite simple but like i said “there are other steps to do as well”.
+Basically, you need to open the machine to get into the control box, hook up some wires to the header pins of the controller, then hook them up to an Arduino.
+The last step goes to your computer and uploads a sketch after you do this you can then reflash the firmware.
+Sounds quite simple but like I said “there are other steps to do as well”.

 If you want to learn more on boot loading head over to this article flashing marlin firmware on the tronxy x3s